zijian678/TDD/README.md

 # TDD
 Unveiling and Manipulating Prompt Influence in Large Language Models (ICLR 2024)

+TDD explores using **token distributions** to explain **autoregressive LLMs**.
+Our another work, PromptExplainer, explains **masked language models such as BERT and RoBERTa using token distributions**.
+Welcome to check [PromptExplainer](https://github.com/zijian678/PromptExplainer)!

 ## Reproduce our results
 The are two steps to reproduce our results.
 * Step 1: Generate saliency scores using TDD_step1.py.
 You may choose different datasets and LLMs to generate saliency scores.